-Damascus goes thirsty as government attacks rebel-held river
+Syrian capital goes thirsty as offensive causes water crisis

-BEIRUT (AP) — Residents of Damascus are scrambling for clean water after the government attacked rebels holding the city’s main source in a nearby valley, producing an outage that has stretched on for nearly two weeks.
+BEIRUT (AP) — Residents of Damascus are scrambling for clean water after the government attacked rebels holding the city’s main source in a nearby valley, leading to an accidental outage that has stretched on for nearly two weeks.

 The cut-off is a major challenge to the government’s effort throughout the nearly 6-year-old civil war to keep the capital as insulated as possible from the effects of the conflict tearing apart much of the country.